thanhtungtav4/OVANIC/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 = User Accounts Security =
 * Detect if there is a user account which has the default "admin" username and easily change the username to a value of your choice.
 * The plugin will also detect if you have any WordPress user accounts which have identical login and display names.
 Having account's where display name is identical to login name is bad security practice because you are making it 50% easier for hackers because they already know the login name.
 * Password strength tool to allow you to create very strong passwords.
-* Stop user enumeration.
-So users/bots cannot discover user info via author permalink.
+* Stop user enumeration so users/bots cannot discover user info via author permalink.

 = User Login Security =
 * Protect against "Brute Force Login Attack" with the Login Lockdown feature.
-Users with a certain IP address or range will be locked out of the system for a predetermined amount of time based on the configuration settings and you can also choose to be notified via email whenever somebody gets locked out due to too many login attempts.
+Users with a certain IP address or range will be locked down of the system for a predetermined amount of time based on the configuration settings and you can also choose to be notified via email whenever somebody gets locked out due to too many login attempts.

 * As the administrator you can view a list of all locked out users which are displayed in an easily readable and navigable table which also allows you to unlock individual or bulk IP addresses at the click of a button.
-* Force logout of all users after a configurable time period
+* Force logout of all users after a configurable time period.
-* Monitor/View failed login attempts which show the user's IP address, User ID/Username and Date/Time of the failed login attempt
+* Monitor/View failed login attempts which show the user's IP address, User ID/Username and Date/Time of the failed login attempt.

 * Monitor/View the account activity of all user accounts on your system by keeping track of the username, IP address, login date/time, and logout date/time.
 * Ability to automatically lockout IP address ranges which attempt to login with an invalid username.